-During research and evidence gathering for this review members and officers have viewed many websites including the Local Government Association site and reviews from other authorities in order to gather examples of good practice.
+During research and evidence gathering for this review members and officers have viewed many websites and published information including the Local Government Association site and reviews from other authorities in order to gather examples of good practice.

-- 6.1.1 It is evident that several likeminded authorities were supporting the Local Government Association which has been organising to lobby the Government for the removal of permitted development rights which allow mobile phone operators to erect telecommunications masts below fifteen metres in height without planning permission.
-This would require all telecommunications installations to require full planning permission from local planning authorities. - 6.1.2 Whilst this would increase the number of planning applications received by the Council this would largely be as a direct replacement of the receipt of Prior Approval applications which require the determination within 56 days or the applicant receives consent by default. - 6.1.3 It is considered that this deadline places a burden on the applicant and the Council and hinders purposeful negotiation between the Council and the telecommunications operator.
-As a result many Prior Approval Applications may be refused as the Council unable to full engage with all interested parties and when given time more suitable locations or design solutions may be found as suggested in the 'ten commitments' and PPG8.
+It is evident that several likeminded authorities were supporting the Local Government Association which had been organising to lobby Government for the removal of permitted development rights.
+Permitted development rights allow mobile phone operators to erect telecommunications masts below fifteen metres in height and other small scale apparatus without the need for planning permission or in the cases the prior approval of the local planning authority.
+The removal of the permitted development rights would mean all future telecommunications installations would require full planning permission from local planning authorities.

+Whilst this would increase the number of planning applications received by the Council this would largely not affect the service because the applications for installation of telecommunications masts would be a direct replacement of the current requirement - Prior Approval applications, which are dealt with on a similar basis as a planning application but require the determination within 56 days or the applicant receives consent by default.
+It is considered that this deadline places a burden on the applicant and the Council and hinders purposeful negotiation between the Council and the telecommunications operator.
+As a result many Prior Approval Applications may be refused as the Council are unable to fully engage with the applicant and other interested parties.
+Given more time to consult more suitable locations or design solutions may be found as suggested in the 'ten commitments' and PPG8.

-- 6.1.4 Members have also found that a report of the All Party Parliamentary Group for Mobiles support this view and feel that the installation of any type of mobile phone mast generates a lot of interest in local communities and that it is only right that Local Authorities are given an appropriate amount of time to consult local people on their views. - 6.1.5 The LGA are calling for the Government to act on the recommendations announced by the All Party Mobile Group which would allow Local Authorities to consult more fully on applications to erect mobile phone masts of any kind and to help Local Authorities better engage local communities on issues that affect them. - 6.1.6 Members of the working group are in agreement with the principles of the Local Government Associations lobbying of Government for removal of permitted development rights and recommended to the Regeneration Environment Housing and Community Safety Scrutiny and Performance Panel that Cabinet be requested to agree a letter of support be sent to the LGA indicating that Walsall Council support for their campaign.
+Members of the working group have also found that a report of the All Party Parliamentary Group for Mobile telecommunications supports this view and feel that the installation of any type of mobile phone mast generates a lot of interest in local communities and that it is only right that Local Authorities are given an appropriate amount of time to consult local people on their views.

+The LGA are calling for the Government to act on the recommendations announced by the All Party Mobile Group which would allow Local Authorities to consult more fully on applications to erect mobile phone masts of any kind and to help Local Authorities better engage local communities on issues that affect them.

+Members of the working group are in agreement with the principles of the Local Government Associations lobbying of Government for removal of permitted development rights and recommended to the Regeneration Environment Housing and Community Safety Scrutiny and Performance Panel that Cabinet be requested to agree a letter of support be sent to the LGA indicating that Walsall Council support for their campaign.